Amsterdam corridor into the US

 What this corridor does not include.

 These belong with Dutch counsel who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Dutch commercial culture is direct, Anglophone-fluent, and process-led.
 The directness translates well in tone but the Dutch register still under-claims on outcome and over-claims on process discipline.
 The gap is not language.
 The gap is structural, and it sits in the US category, the US peer set, and the US past-performance evidence the American buyer is filtering on.
-Dutch firms typically arrive at US enterprise readers thinking the language is shared and the gap is small.
-The gap is structural and unrelated to language.
-The firm that thinks it does not need translation is usually the firm that needs it most.
+Dutch firms typically arrive at US enterprise buyers thinking the language is shared and the gap is small.
+The gap is structural and unrelated to language. a company that thinks it does not need translation is usually a company that needs it most.

 Dutch fintech (Adyen-adjacent payment infrastructure, Mollie, Bunq, and the wider Amsterdam payments cluster), Dutch agri-tech and Wageningen-ecosystem firms entering US ag-tech crossover, Rotterdam port-infrastructure operators going into US logistics, terminal automation, container intelligence, and supply-chain visibility, Dutch family-office capital, Amsterdam tech (Booking-ecosystem operators, Elastic, MessageBird-adjacent), Dutch pharmaceuticals (DSM and Akzo-adjacent operators), and maritime and offshore engineering.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

-No. Dutch BV and NV company formation, AFM and DNB notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, Netherlands-US double-tax-treaty work, customs and tariff classification, and US banking introductions are handled by the principal's Dutch counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. Dutch BV and NV company formation, AFM and DNB notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, Netherlands-US double-tax-treaty work, customs and tariff classification, and US banking introductions are handled by the owner's Dutch counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 It usually means more, not less.
-Dutch fluency in English masks the register problem and makes diagnosis harder.
-The directness translates in tone but the structural gap remains: under-claimed outcome, over-claimed process, missing US category, and a peer set anchored in European references that do not carry weight with US procurement.
-The firm that thinks it does not need translation is usually the firm that needs it most.
+Dutch fluency in English masks the buyer-language problem and makes evaluation harder.
+The directness translates in tone but the structural gap remains: under-claimed outcome, over-claimed process, missing US category, and a peer set anchored in European references that do not carry weight with US procurement. a company that thinks it does not need translation is usually a company that needs it most.

 Further on Amsterdam and the US corridor.